datduong/tobii-eye-track-syndromic-faces/README.md

 <br />

-* The average visual attentions of clinicians and nonclinicians on an example image of Kabuki Syndrome at different intensities.
+* The average visual attentions of clinicians (top row) and nonclinicians (bottom row) on an example image of Kabuki Syndrome at different intensities (from left to right).

 <div>
     <img src="https://github.com/datduong/tobii-eye-track-syndromic-faces/blob/master/example_img/Kabuki_clinicians_vs_nonclinicians.png" width="100%">